DecentricCorp/Lightrail-API-Docs/drop-in-gift-cards/drop-in-gift-cards.md

 # Drop In Gift Cards
-Lightrail's drop in gift card solution makes it easy to get up an running selling gift cards from your store in days.
+Lightrail's drop in gift card solution makes it easy to get up an running selling gift cards from your site in days.
-It is component based, using simple html scripts which you set a couple of your store's pages.
+It is component based, using simple html scripts which you set on a couple of your pages.
 Gift cards, when redeemed, are applied to the customer's account which can be used as a payment option during checkout.

 ## Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.

 Configure your drop in gift card [template](https://www.lightrail.com/app/#/cards/template) within your account.
-This sets the branding that is used for the drop in widgets and gift email.
+This sets the branding that is used in widgets and gift card email.
+This is also where you connect your Stripe account.

 ## Step 1: Selling Gift Cards
 This allows your customers to purchase gift cards from your store.
-Lightrail has developed an iframe widget that powers the entire gift card purchase and gift delivery flow.
+Lightrail has developed a widget that powers the entire gift card purchase and gift delivery flow.
 ![Gift card purchase widget](assets/purchase-widget.png)

 All you need to do is create a "buy gift card" button on your store and link it to a page with the following snippet.